Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 "And run the test suite when done"

 It doesn't just execute tasks in sequence.
-It evaluates dependencies, preserves context between steps, and automatically stops if it needs additional input.
+It evaluates dependencies, preserves context between steps, and stops automatically if it needs additional input.

 Practical advantages: